(set: $name to

 * [[I enjoy reading medical intake forms, xoxo->intake]]

-* [[Are you out of time?->Out of time]]
+* [[You glance absently at the clock: are you out of time?->Out of time]]

 <blockquote>“How does all of this make you feel?
 (This would be my way of getting at any mental health concerns… I am not a licensed therapist, but I am a super good listener and very good at referring when this sort of question gets a response outside my wheelhouse)”